 Ozone concentrations during midday (12-15 MDT) continue to rise particularly between Antelope Island and the Wasatch Mountains.
 Concentrations tend to remain lower across the causeway to the north.
 Southerly winds continue in the southern half of the Salt Lake Valley while the lake breeze begins to penetrate into its northern reaches.

 During the next 2 hours (16-17 MDT), ozone observations from the KSL helicopter supplement the other observations.
-The sensitivity tests described in Chapter 2 are performed for 17 MDT when the helicopter helps define the sharp contrast in ozone concentrations across the lake breeze front at that time (Blaylock et al. 2016).
+The sensitivity tests described in Chapter 2 are performed for 16 MDT when the helicopter and other mobile observations help define the sharp contrast in ozone concentrations across the lake breeze front at that time.
 Due to the lack of observations over the lake itself, the UU2DVAR analysis at 16 MDT likely underestimates the ozone concentration over the southern lake then as suggested by the observations on the western shore at Badger Island (BGRUT) and to the southwest of the lake at Saltaire (QSA).
 Higher ozone concentrations are apparent behind the lake breeze front in the Salt Lake Valley and lower levels in front of it.
+Those gradients are even stronger in the Salt Lake Valley during the next hour, 17 MDT (Blaylock et al. 2016).

 The position of the lake breeze front at 18 MDT is broadly consistent with the radial velocity data from the Salt Lake Terminal Doppler Weather Radar and other observations (Blaylock et al. 2016).
 Ozone concentrations in the central and southern Salt Lake Valley are now higher than those further north.
 Westerly flow towards the Wasatch Mountains at 18-19 MDT is consistent with the peak ozone concentrations observed at Snowbird at 19 MDT.
 The late evening helicopter transects at 20-21 MDT help to define the lowering ozone levels with increasing titration evident after sunset (22-23 MDT).
 Ozone levels remain higher at Snowbird and Farnsworth Peak during this period.

 Overall, the UU2DVAR analyses help to define and unify many of the temporal and spatial features evident in the disparate sources of ozone observations.
 However, there are also noticeable non-physical artifacts introduced by how the background fields are defined and the bogusing of the lakeshore observations over the lake.
 For example, since the Snowbird observation is the only one available in the Wasatch Mountains unless the helicopter traverses them, its concentrations largely defines what is analyzed in those mountains.
 Obviously artificially smooth geometric shapes are present at times over the GSL.
 Those often arise when there are large discrepancies between the background concentration based on the median of the available lakeshore observations and individual lakeshore observations that are bogused over the lake.
 Sharp discontinuities across the lake shore are also introduced as a result of the assumption to minimize observations over the lake from influencing those onshore and vice versa.
-This has been difficult to overcome for other variational analyses such as the Real Time Mesoscale Analysis (Tyndall and Horel 2010).
+These types of issues have been difficult to overcome for other variational analyses such as the Real Time Mesoscale Analysis (Tyndall and Horel 2010).